There are lots of articles about math as a language.

 One other obvious number progression would involve natural numbers that occur as part of an order within a specific paradigm, or across paradigms, ‘constants’.

-For example pi is the same for big objects, small objects, it is the same in every country or territory, but it may be dependent on a common paradigm.
+For example pi is the same for big objects, small objects, it is the same in every country or territory, but it may or may not be dependent on a common paradigm.

 There are an unlimited number of constants that exist within any paradigm, but their ‘progression’ may be different from integers and primes, for example.
 They may not progress from ‘close to 0’ to ‘close to 100’ to ‘close to 10,000’ etc.